 Laura’s philosophy is grounded in positive reinforcement to unlock the potential in your dog.
 She believes training should be fun for both the human and the dog.
 She also believes in having a wide variety of tools and methods to choose from, as one solution does not fit all dogs.
 Laura can teach you how to help your dog become the valued member of your family they were meant to be.

 Casey Jones is the newest member of the LEDR Dog Training team.
-She specializes in solving difficult behavior problems and building a strong relationship with your dog.
+She specializes in solving difficult behavior problems, starting puppies, and building a strong relationship with your dog.

 Casey has been surrounded by animals since childhood and grew up competing nationally in multiple equestrian events.
 Throughout her time at the barn training with her horse she also built working relationships with multiple farm dogs, cats, and even chickens.
 At home she would often get in trouble for teaching the family dog undesirable behaviors like how to jump the baby gate that kept her from going upstairs or how to fetch her toy off the kitchen counters!

 Casey attended college at the University of Findlay for Equestrian Studies and later went on to develop and lead the riding instruction program at Nash Hill Equestrian Center, in Gowanda, NY.
 It was there that Casey picked out her first puppy of her own, a Border Collie Lab Mix named Riley.
 Riley was an expert farm dog but lost his job when Casey moved back to CT to finish her studies in English.
 This was when Casey’s love for training and dog sports started.
 Riley had a new career as a trick, agility, and disc dog!